smartface/sf-component-calendar/README.md

 ```

-## Anatomy of The Specialday configuration
+## Anatomy of The Specialday Configuration
 There are 2 types in the configuration.
   - **byYear**
     You can create specialdays in this section by years.
 This section start with years.